 Salida is an extremely ethnically-diverse town.
 The people who call Salida home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Salida, accounting for 54.87% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Salida, accounting for 54.02% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Salida residents report their race to be White, followed by Asian.
-Important ancestries of people in Salida include German, English, Irish, Italian, and Portuguese.
+Important ancestries of people in Salida include German, English, Irish, Portuguese, and Italian.

 The most common language spoken in Salida is English.
 Other important languages spoken here include Spanish and Slavic languages.